santoshv/CS6456/Readme.txt

 The system has been tested on MAC and Ubuntu

-CODE :
-The size of this software is greater than 5MB.
-Please clone the code repository from https://github.com/anandsainath/SOREn.

 EXECUTION STEPS:
 Start MySQL service
 Restore the MySQL dump -gestviz.sql from the data folder